 Preparing to become a new parent is daunting and exciting all at the same time.
 There is so much you can do to help your dog before the baby arrives.
 Set yourself and your dog up for success and get started now.

 I know I have provided you lots of information but if you are worried at all about your dog and how he/she may respond when bringing a baby home, please seek professional help before the baby arrives.
-I highly recommend having a positive reward-based trainer come in and help you with this is as early in your pregnancy as possible, the more you can prepare, the better off you will all be.
+This is a service that I offer and I love helping families with, the earlier in your pregnancy , the more time we will have and the more you can prepare, the better off you will all be.
 Don’t take risks.
 Be safe and get in touch.
+Depending on the situation and where you live, I may even be able to do a session over Zoom if I can’t get to you.
+Click here to see more.

 ** And please, no matter how much you trust your dog, always ensure the dog and child are supervised.